oceanprotocol-archive/OEPs/14/README.md

 1. BRIZO initialize the SEA on-chain using the KEEPER

-1. The KEEPER after to initialize emit the `ExecuteAgreement` event
+1. The KEEPER after initialization emits the `AgreementCreated` and `AgreementActorAdded` event

-1. The CONSUMER listens for the `ExecuteAgreement` event and when it's received call the `lockPayment` function on the KEEPER
+1. The CONSUMER listens for the `AgreementCreated` and `AgreementActorAdded` event and when it's received call the `lockPayment` function on the KEEPER

 1. The `lockPayment` function on the KEEPER emit the `PaymentLocked` event